Search This Blog

 3. Technical Debt - Quantify Value of work not done in the interest of pushing customer value stories

-Quality: This category aims at how good a quality is produced as sprints evolve and should be evaluated at multiple levels.
-Here, we can go in more detail.
+Quality: This category aims at how good a quality is produced as sprints evolve and should be evaluated at multiple levels for continuous improvement and optimization.
+Here, we can go into more detail.
 Some thoughts include:

 Metrics at the Test Case Level